SKIP Peru: SKIP’s Methodology

-SKIP is made up of a team of volunteers from all over the world who work in departments focusing on education and on family welfare.
-SKIP believes in the global community's responsibility to promote universal quality education and eradicate poverty.
-SKIP's international volunteer program forges links between El Porvenir and other countries, providing opportunities for international volunteers to see and understand the effects of poverty, while at the same time opening 'windows to the world' for Peruvians and fostering a sense of community and responsibility among all.
+SKIP was made up of a team of volunteers from all over the world who worked in departments focusing on education and on family welfare.
+SKIP believed in the global community's responsibility to promote universal quality education and eradicate poverty.
+SKIP's international volunteer program forged links between El Porvenir and other countries, providing opportunities for international volunteers to see and understand the effects of poverty, while at the same time opening 'windows to the world' for Peruvians and fostering a sense of community and responsibility among all.

-According to the authors of the article “Strategies to avoid the loss of developmental potential in more than 200 million children in the developing world”, "The most effective early child development programs provide direct learning experiences to children and families, are targeted toward younger and disadvantaged children, are of longer duration, high quality, and high intensity, and are integrated with family support, health, nutrition, or educational systems and services."
-SKIP's educational and family support programs fit directly within this framework and SKIP's continually improving results can be attributed to the organization's commitment to working within this framework of a development program of long duration and high intensity.